Synonyms

 }

-For the eq,notEq, in and notIn operators, Optimizely only supports matching on exact values, including on exact synonym values.
-So this query will not match with above configured synonyms.
+For the eq,notEq, in and notIn operators, Optimizely supports only matching on exact values, including on exact synonym values.
+So, this query does not match with previously configured synonyms.

 {